saschak094/openslava-streaming-demo/structured-kafka-streaming/README.md

 <argument>spark_master</argument
 ```

+### Execute the App
-### To run the application on the command line use the following command:
+Run the application with the following command on the command line:
 ``` mvn exec:java```